-I’m joined by Tucker Max owner and founder of Scribe media.
+I’m joined by Tucker Max owner and founder of Scribe media to discuss how to stop procrastinating and start doing.
 We reveal the secret to making those big life-changing moves that you’ve been dreaming of.
 Our conversation in the podcast ranges from how to talk to your kids about Santa Claus, writing books, renting a car with “walk-away” insurance and his psychology hacks for a successful life.

 Adam: I want to go back in time because of you I can now never rent a car the same way again.
 It was all because of a story you told about getting maximum insurance on a car, the walk-away insurance.
 Do you remember that?